D3SOX/arch-guide/docs/tweaks/README.md

 ### Personal files

-I recommend Déjà Dup to backup your personal files.
+I recommend Déjà Dup to back up your personal files.
 Install it with
 ```bash
 yay -S deja-dup
 ```
-You may want to exclude certain folders (like Nextcloud or other cloud services, Games, .cache, .config and .local/share if you don't want to backup your program config files)
+You may want to exclude certain folders (like Nextcloud or other cloud services, Games, .cache, .config and .local/share if you don't want to back up your program config files)

 ### Packages / Services List